-Trump Embroiled In Two Controversies About Professional Sports, Race And Culture
+Trump Embroiled In 2 Controversies About Professional Sports, Race And Culture

 Dolphins owner Stephen Ross said, "Our country needs unifying leadership right now, not more divisiveness.
 We need to seek to understand each other and have civil discourse instead of condemnation and sound bites."

-Meanwhile current and former luminaries in the NBA weighed in online Saturday expressing support for Curry and criticizing Trump.
+Meanwhile, current and former luminaries in the NBA weighed in online Saturday expressing support for Curry and criticizing Trump.

 Basketball megastar LeBron James, who has nearly as many followers on Twitter (38.4 million) as Trump does on his personal account (39 million), defended Curry, his sometimes rival on the court.